emberjs/ember.js/guides/01-introduction.md

 # Introduction

-Glimmer is a flexible, low-level rendering pipeline for building a "live" DOM from [Handlebars][handlebars] templates that can subsequently be updated cheaply when data changes.
+Glimmer is a flexible, low-level rendering pipeline for building a "live" DOM from a superset of the [Handlebars][handlebars] templating language that can subsequently be updated cheaply when data changes.

 In addition to the basic Handlebars features such as helpers and partials, Glimmer also comes with built-in support for a very flexible and powerful